Copyright © 2000-2018 - Watches n’ Such - All Rights Reserved

-The Gruen Teletime was released in 1972 and featured the first modern liquid crystal display used in a wristwatch.
-This LCD technology rendered the LED technology obsolete very quickly.
-LCD technology are the displays commonly used today in wristwatches, Smartwatches and most other forms of electronic gadgets.
-The first LCD watches used a technique called dynamic scattering, but this had quite high power consumption and not too high contrast.
-In 1969 James Fergason developed a new method called field effect display based on the twisted nematic field effect (some other sources credit this to Schadt and Helfrich in 1971).
+The Gruen Teletime was released in 1972 and featured the first field effect liquid crystal display used in a wristwatch.
+This field effect LCD watch display technology rendered the LED and dynamic scattering LCD technology obsolete very quickly.
+Field Effect LCD technology are the displays commonly used today in wristwatches, Smartwatches and most other forms of electronic gadgets.
+The earliest LCD watches used a technique called dynamic scattering, but this had quite high power consumption and poor contrast.
+In 1969, James Fergason developed a new method called field effect display based on the twisted nematic field effect (some other sources credit this to Schadt and Helfrich in 1971).
 He took his idea and formed a company called ILIXCO to produce the longer life, lower power consuming and higher contrast display he'd developed.
 The first watch to use this display was the Gruen Teletime.

 The Seiko Quartz LC V.F.A.
 06LC was a fully-electronic watch that used the world's first six-digit liquid-crystal display to indicate the time.
 Capable of continuously displaying the hour, minutes and seconds on a field-effect liquid crystal display that Epson developed for quartz watches, this groundbreaking digital watch attracted wide attention when it was first marketed in October 1973.
 The Seiko digital quartz 06LC was designed such that the electric signals were sent directly to the liquid crystal panel, where they were converted to digits on the display.
 The internally developed LCD was long-lived (50,000 hours) and had good contrast.
 A lamp provided enough illumination to make the numbers on the display easy to read, even in the dark.
 The timepiece boasted some very user-friendly features.
 Users could, for example, set the time down to the second with pushbuttons, or reset the hour and minute independently.